ansible-collections/cloud-content-handbook/TeamPractices/Foundation_Pod_Operating_Guide.md

-# Maintenance Pod Operating Guide
+# Foundation Pod Operating Guide

 ## Purpose

-The Maintenance Pod is a rotating, six-week pod responsible for maintaining the health, stability, and release readiness of the team's supported content while feature pods focus on strategic initiatives.
+The Foundation Pod is a rotating, six-week pod responsible for maintaining the health, stability, and release readiness of the team's supported content, while feature pods advance the product roadmap.
+Both are essential to delivering value customers can depend on.

-The Maintenance Pod is accountable for operational excellence, timely customer support, and ensuring the team can continue delivering high-quality software.
+The Foundation Pod is accountable for operational excellence, the maintenance and release processes, and ensuring the team can continue delivering high-quality software.

 ## Objectives

 - Resolve customer-reported defects.
 - Address security and blocker issues.
 - Deliver planned patch and collection releases.
-- Reduce technical debt where appropriate.
+- Reduce technical debt as capacity allows, once higher-priority objectives above are covered (see [Roles](#roles) for how this is decided).
 - Triage and prioritize incoming maintenance work.

 ## Scope of Work